This post is written by Jessica Freeman of Jess Creatives.

 For example, if you have buttons on your website (as most people do), these should be easy to click on from a mobile phone.
 You may look at your site on a desktop and think that it’s easy to navigate, but you cannot forget how it looks on mobile.
 This is especially important if you are sending people to your website from Instagram.

 Because mobile design is important, you need to be using a platform like WordPress or Squarespace that is mobile-friendly, and lets you customize certain design elements for mobile versus desktop.
-These are the two best, reputable website platforms for business owners who are taking their online presence seriously.
+These are the two best, reputable website platforms for business owners who are taking their online presence seriously and getting industry experts from SMAR7 Apps involved to get there online shop off the ground.

 Again, I’m not one to jump head-first into every new design trend.
 But, this is one style that can be easily implemented into your existing website.
 Instead of constraining your website to a strict “box” layout, change it up with more dynamic layouts.
 This should be approached with caution: You don’t want to confuse the viewer, and you don’t to do overdo it with the asymmetric layouts.